 In 1991, Daniel moved to Los Angeles to continue his musical training at the Dick Grove School of Music.
 Upon graduation, Daniel worked as a freelance musician in Los Angeles, recording for a variety of independent labels and touring with jazz singer Barbara Morrison and veteran blues guitarist Debbie Davies.
 He has been a student of master teacher Freddie Gruber since 1992.

 Recently, RCR’s music has been heard in the films Something’s Gotta Give, The Cat in the Hat, The Marilyn Hotchkiss Ballroom Dancing and Charm School, Joe Kid on A Stingray, and the television shows Malcolm in the Middle and Wonder Falls.
-Outside of RCR, Daniel has performed and recorded with a variety of artists, including legendary KISS front man Gene Simmons, Bette Midler, jazz legends Freddy Cole, Al Viola, and Page Cavanaugh, Mike Ness (of Social Distortion), Johnny Boyd (of Indigo Swing), rockabilly legend Robert Gordon, ska/reggae guitar great Earnest Ranglin, Unknown Hinson, the Michael Andrew Swing Orchestra, the Industrial Jazz Group and Mora’s Modern Rhythmists.
+Outside of RCR, Daniel has performed and recorded with a variety of artists, including Gene Simmons, Bette Midler, Freddy Cole, Al Viola, and Page Cavanaugh, Mike Ness, Johnny Boyd, Robert Gordon, ska/reggae guitar great Earnest Ranglin, Unknown Hinson, the Michael Andrew Swing Orchestra, the Industrial Jazz Group and Mora’s Modern Rhythmists.
 He has been profiled numerous times in Modern Drummer magazine (including the cover story, Dec.
 ‘98), and has been featured in DRUM!, Classic Drummer, Stick It, and Drummerdude magazines.

 In addition to his work as musician and producer, Daniel is an oft-published writer, clinician and music historian.
 He has published three books: The Ultimate History of Rock’n’Roll Drumming: 1948-2000 (2005), and The RCR Drum Transcription Book (2002), and the newly released Commandments of Early Rhythm and Blues Drumming (2008, Alfred Publishing).
 The first of its kind, this book/ CD package combines drum history with instruction, interviews of legendary players and never before seen photos and other drumming memorabilia.